 Transmission of a VHT NDP Announcement frame and NDP or transmission of a Beamforming Report Poll frame, where these fit within the TXOP limit and it is only the response and the immediately preceding SIFS that cause the TXOP limit to be exceeded.

+Transmission of an HE NDP Announcement frame and NDP or transmission of an HE NDP Announcement frame and NDP and Beamforming Report Poll Trigger frame or transmission of a Beamforming Report Poll Trigger frame, where these fit within the TXOP limit and it is only the response and the immediately preceding SIFS that cause the TXOP limit to be exceeded. (#6189, 7040, 9412)

 Except as described above, a STA shall fragment an individually addressed MSDU or MMPDU so that the